Ingrid Washinawatok: Early life

 She was born in Keshena, Wisconsin.
 Her parents were James and Gwendolyn Washinawatok, who created a grassroots organization to restore Menominee Nation land and stop its sale.
 Her family later moved to Chicago, Illinois, where she and her sister, Regina, attended St. Sylvester School.
 Ingrid graduated in 1971.
 During their years in Chicago, the family used White as its last name.
 Every summer, the sisters stayed on the Menominee Indian Reservation.
-Both sisters went on to Alvernia High School in Chicago, but during Ingrid's high school years, the family moved back to Wisconsin, and Ingrid graduated from John F. Kennedy Preparatory High School in St. Nanianz, Wisconsin.
+Both sisters went on to Alvernia High School in Chicago, but during Ingrid's high school years, the family moved back to Wisconsin, and Ingrid graduated from John F. Kennedy Preparatory High School in St. Nazianz, Wisconsin.
 In Wisconsin, she convinced the family to reclaim the name Washinawatok.

 While attending the University of Minnesota, Ingrid Washinawatok became involved with the American Indian Movement and later the International Indian Treaty Council.
 She also studied at the International University in Cuba, where she learned Spanish and met El-Issa.